Surfaces associated with first-order ODEs: Deformation of the associated surface

-Now we proceed to explore the geometry of the deformed surfaces $\mathcal{S}_{\epsilon}$.
+Now, we proceed to explore the geometry of the deformed surfaces $\mathcal{S}_{\epsilon}$.
 Recall that Proposition \ref{propGeod} establishes that the solutions to equation \eqref{ODE} correspond to geodesics of $\mathcal{S}_0$.
-Notably, this set of geodesics remains as geodesics through the deformation:
+Notably, this set of geodesics remains as geodesics through the deformation.
+In what follows, we will use the notation